Saivivekmulukuri/GNR638_Assgn_1_Bag_of_Words_Classification/README.md

 ## Implementation
 ### 1. Vocabulary of Visual Words
-After implementing a baseline scene recognition pipeline, we can finally move on to a more sophisticated image representation, bags of quantized SIFT features.
 Before we can represent our training and testing images as bag of feature histograms, we first need to establish a vocabulary of visual words.
 To create a vocabulary, we are going to sample several local feature based on SIFT descriptors, and then clustering them with kmeans. ```dsift(fast=True)``` is a efficient method to get SIFT descriptors, while ```kmeans()``` can return the cluster centroids.
 The number of clusters plays an important role, the larger the size, the better the performance.
 I set ```step_size=[5, 5]``` in order to accelerate the code.

 NOTE: In this section, we have to run ```build_vocabulary.py```, which will take some time to construct the vocabulary.